portapps/portapps/README.md

 ## About

-🚀 **Portapps** is a collection of portable apps for Windows.
-You can download :inbox_tray: your favorite application as a portable :rocket: setup or a 7z archive.
+**Portapps** is a collection of portable apps for Windows.
+You can download your favorite application as a portable setup, or a 7z archive.

-Each portable app is executed through a wrapper :package: `[appname]-portable.exe` written in [Golang](https://golang.org/) to make the app portable.
+Each portable app is executed through a wrapper `[appname]-portable.exe` written in [Golang](https://golang.org/) to make the app portable.
 This will allow you, for example, to use your favorite application on a USB stick.

 ## Links